 When it comes to social media, Facebook is still the number one platform for restaurateurs.
 However, TikTok is quickly becoming the app of choice for many operators, with 40% saying they currently use the social media platform to promote their restaurants.
 In some cities, TikTok has even overtaken Instagram as the preferred app of choice.

 Though it may be easy to dismiss TikTok as a fleeting social media trend, there are many signs that the platform is here to stay.
 A number of operators reported seeing customers coming in after watching a video on TikTok and studies show that TikTok has actually replaced Google as the search engine of choice for Gen Zers.
+For example, Pietro Nolita – one of the 10 best restaurants in NYC – experienced this with its “pink interior”, which helped them go viral on the platform.
 Though the platform is still relatively new, it’s clear that TikTok is worth investing in if operators want to continue attracting new diners.

 To explore further restaurant research get more restaurant industry trends for 2023, and better understand the future of restaurants, download the full State of Restaurants Report.